-- The funding factor values of the NFF are increased each year by 0.5 per cent in real terms. - School-led factors such as the lump sum, sparsity funding and premises funding remain unchanged in real terms. - Area cost adjustments remain as they are for local authorities in the 2023-24 NFF. - Minimum per-pupil amounts are increased by 0.5 per cent in real terms. - The funding floor (the percentage value at which schools are ensured an increase in pupilled funding) is fixed at 0.5 per cent in real terms. - Growth and falling rolls factors, which are allocated at the LA level and not included in notional school allocations, are not modelled.
+- The funding factor values of the NFF remain unchanged in real terms from the 2023-24 NFF; schools will continue to receive the same amount per pupil for each of the pupil-led factors. - School-led factors such as the lump sum, sparsity funding and premises funding also remain unchanged in real terms. - Area cost adjustments remain as they are for local authorities in the 2023-24 NFF. - Minimum-per-pupil amounts remain unchanged in real terms. - The funding floor (the percentage value at which schools are ensured an increase in pupilled funding) is fixed at 0.5 per cent in real terms. - Growth and falling rolls factors, which are allocated at the LA level and not included in notional school allocations, are not modelled.

-Due to these differences, our model essentially represents notional allocations to schools under a projection of the current NFF (2023-24), with an increase of 0.5 per cent each year in real terms for pupil-led per-pupil funding, applied to the next 6 years of projected pupil numbers, expressed in 2023-24 prices.
+Due to these differences, our model essentially represents notional allocations to schools under a projection of the current NFF (2023-24) applied to the next 6 years of projected pupil numbers, expressed in 2023-24 prices.